Evidlo/prelim/main.typ

         caption: [Pseudocode for reconstructing an object which lies in some transform domain defined by `f`], ) <api_reconstruction_latent>

-    Finally, we remark that the differentiability of the operator allows it to be exploited in machine learning models, such as _physics-informed neural networks_ (PINNs), where the operator forms layers of the network itself @pinn.
+  Finally, we remark that the differentiability of the operator allows it to be exploited in machine learning models, such as #glspl("PINN"), where the operator forms layers of the network itself @pinn.
 === Assumptions and Limitations

     Unlike most medical imaging paradigms, the detector is located at the vertex of `ConeRectGeom`.
 We also assume the detector lies outside of the grid, rays extend to infinity, and that the object is zero outside of the grid.